-I looked her in those beautiful green eyes of hers and replied, "I guess you could say that."
-I paused, wondering how I was going to convey what I wanted to say.
+I looked her in those beautiful green eyes of hers and replied, "I can't let it go.
+It has to stop."
+I paused, trying to lose some of the intensity of my words and wondering how I was going to convey what I wanted to say.
 Did I really want to say it at all?
 I had to be sure.
-This was someone else's heart here, not a plaything.
+This was someone else's life here, not a plaything.
 If I said these things to her, would I mean them?
 Held softly in her emerald gaze, I knew the answer.
 Yes.
-"I need to tell you something."